 Wild smile, messy hair, who cares?
 Hard to be anything but relaxed next to an ocean like this! 🌅 .
 I don't think we could ever get tired of Cape Town's coast: the sun, the water, the hikes, the food...
 I feel like I keep going on this same rant about Cape Town, but this place is just so. damn. cool .
 I've lost track of how many times we've discussed returning in the future for a 3-month stint: a whole summer in Cape Town would be quite the treat . . . . #capetownsouthafrica #capetown #seapoint #seapointpromenade #ig_capetown #ig_southafrica #southafrica #beachbike #gltlove #wearetravelgirls #girlsvsglobe #dametraveler #passionpassport #neverstopexploring #darlingescapes #mytinyatlas #flashesofdelight #openmyworld #abmtravelbug #femmetravel #letsgoeverywhere #globelletravels #photosinbetween #thatsdarling #thatauthenticfeeling #unlimitedparadise #sheisnotlost #travelstoke #optoutside #guardiantravelsnaps

-Camera & Zoom Lens — If you’re coming to South Africa, you’re probably going on safari… and that means a zoom lens.
+Camera & Zoom Lens — If you’re coming to South Africa, you’re probably going to be visiting Kruger National Park and going on a safari… and that means a zoom lens.
 We made do with our Nikon D3300 and Nikon 18-200 lens, but we would have definitely preferred more length (and we’re also looking to upgrade our camera to the Sony a7R III soon).

 If you’re serious about photography, you’ll likely want to rent a zoom lens for your trip–we didn’t want to deal with the logistics of doing so since we were already abroad, but we would have loved to have had one.